-I write poetry, essays and reviews which have been widely published in literary journals, books and newspapers and I’m also an experienced teacher and lecturer.
+I write poetry, essays, fiction and reviews which have been widely published in literary journals, books and newspapers and I’m also an experienced teacher and lecturer.
 My poems have appeared in The Scotsman, Cencrastus, Classwork, island, Luing Newsletter, Open World and Scottish Book Collector, the booklet Circles and Lines and the books The Reckoning, Making Soup in a Storm (New Writing Scotland 24), The Dynamics of Balsa (New Writing Scotland 25) and the Scottish island poetry anthology These Islands, We Sing.

 My first poetry collection Slate, Sea and Sky, A Journey from Glasgow to the Isle of Luing, accompanied by photographs by Oscar Marzaroli, was published by Luath Press in January 2008.
 It received daily national press and radio news coverage and has been critically acclaimed by the former Director of the Edinburgh International Book Festival and other poets.

 My articles on cultural issues and book and music reviews have been published in The Herald, The Scotsman, the Scottish Educational Journal, The Keelie, Cencrastus, Chapman, Edinburgh Review, island, Northwords, West Coast, Classwork, the Luing Newsletter, Northings, in the books The Reckoning and Grounding a World: Essays on the work of Kenneth White, and in the papers of the Scottish Trade Union Research Network.